-- 3. The time frame to remedy noncompliance will begin on the date that the Commission first informs a school that a finding of noncompliance has been made but will not begin during a period when the Commission is still in a fact-finding process. - 4.
-If the school does not bring itself into compliance within the period specified by the Commission or within the maximum time frame described above, the Commission will take adverse action. - 5.
-The Commission is not required to allow the maximum time frame to remedy noncompliance in all instances and may establish shorter time frames as deemed appropriate, including taking immediate adverse action.
+- 4. The time frame to remedy noncompliance will begin on the date that the Commission first informs a school that a finding of noncompliance has been made but will not begin during a period when the Commission is still in a fact-finding process. - 5.
+If the school does not bring itself into compliance within the period specified by the Commission or within the maximum time frame described above, the Commission will take adverse action.

-N. Denial of Accreditation
+O. Denial of Accreditation

-1. Denial of Accreditation is applicable to schools applying for initial accreditation.
-Following the due process required by these Rules, the Commission may deny a grant of accreditation to an initial applicant when the Commission determines from the record that the school does not meet the requirements specified in the Standards of Accreditation and that such an action is warranted.
+- 1. An adverse accreditation decision to deny accreditation is applicable to schools applying for initial accreditation.
+Following the due process required by these Rules, the Commission may deny a grant of initial accreditation to an initial applicant when the Commission determines from the record that the school does not meet the requirements specified in the Standards of Accreditation and that such an action is warranted. - 2.
+The Commission's decision to deny an initial grant of accreditation will be delivered to the school in writing and the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation.

-- 2. The Commission's decision will be delivered to the school in writing and the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation. - 3.
-A school subject to Denial of Accreditation must within seven days of receipt inform current and prospective students in writing of that action and indicate where information regarding that action can be obtained from the Commission's website. - 4.
-The school may reapply no sooner than nine months from the date on which the denial of accreditation became effective.
+- 3. A school subject to a decision to deny accreditation must within seven days of receipt inform current and prospective students in writing of that action and indicate where information regarding that action can be obtained from the Commission's website. - 4.
+The school may reapply no sooner than nine months from the date on which the decision to deny accreditation became effective.

-O. Denial of a Substantive Change Application
+P. Denial of a Substantive Change Application

 - 1. Following the due process required by these Rules, the Commission may deny a substantive change application when the Commission determines from the record that the school has not demonstrated sufficient capacity to undertake the change and to meet accrediting standards in all required areas directly or indirectly affected by the change. - 2.
-The Commission's decision will be delivered to the school in writing and the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation. - 3.
-The Commission may, at its discretion, deny a substantive change application without first issuing a Warning or Probation.
+The Commission's adverse accreditation decision to deny a substantive change will be delivered to the school in writing and the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation. - 3.
+The Commission may, at its discretion, deny a substantive change application without first taking any other action listed in these Rules. - 4.
+If the school elects not to appeal the Commission's decision, then the adverse accreditation decision is final. - 5.
+Student Notification Requirements: - a.
+Upon receipt of notification from the Commission of a decision to deny a substantive change, the school must within seven days inform all students enrolled in the school and those seeking admission of the accreditation decision and indicate where that action can be obtained from the Commission's website. - b.
+If the school chooses to appeal the accreditation decision, then the school must inform current and prospective students of the appeal during the appeal process. - c.
+Once a decision to deny a substantive change is final, then the school must within seven days inform current and prospective students that the denial of a substantive change action is final.

-P. Withdrawal of Accreditation
+O. Withdrawal of Accreditation